 You can use your social media to show the human side of your business, such as sharing posts of your employees and the people customers can expect to see when visiting your business.

-Your business should also use social media to get an understanding of what your customers interests are and to monitor any current trends which you can apply to your marketing efforts that will help you reach more customers.
+Your business should also use social media to get an understanding of what your customers’ interests are and to monitor any current trends which you can apply to the marketing efforts that will help you reach more customers.

-Ultimately, the buying experience your customer has at your business will be a main factor that determines whether or not they will return.
-A simple way to simplify the customer’s buying experience is to use modern technology that streamlines the check out process.
+Ultimately, the buying experience your customer has at your business will be the main factor that determines whether or not they will return.
+A simple way to simplify the customer’s buying experience is to use modern technology that streamlines the check-out process.